-Nineteenth-century Catalan city planner Ildefons Cerdà had his own utopian dream of a city.
-He'd planned on calling it Icària like the ideal island imagined by the utupian-minded socialist Étienne Cabet.
+The 19th-century city planner Ildefons Cerdà had his own utopian dream of a city.
+He’d planned on calling it Icària like the ideal island imagined by the utopian-minded socialist Étienne Cabet.
 During the 19th century, several utopian followers of Cabet had settled along the old road leading to the Poblenou cemetery.
-The Olympian dream brought back this Nova Icària, or New Icaria, now one of the most popular beaches.
-It's 400 metres in length and lies right in the middle of the Barcelona coastline.
-Along with Bogatell Beach, it's one of the calmest.
-It also features the most services and has lots of leisure options.
-For decades, the area taken up by the beach was known as Somorrostro, a neighbourhood where thousands of families lived in improvised homes lacking even the most minimal services.
-The beach has erased almost every trace of its existence, but a nearby street honors the memory of Carmen Amaya, the legendary dancer who was born there.
+The Olympic dream brought back this Nova Icària, or New Icaria, now one of the most popular beaches.
+It’s 400 metres in length and lies right in the middle of the Barcelona coastline.
+Along with Bogatell Beach, it’s one of the calmest.
+It also boasts the most services and has lots of leisure options.
+For decades, the area now occupied by the beach was known as Somorrostro, where thousands of families lived in improvised homes lacking even the most minimal amenities.
+The beach has erased almost every trace of its existence, but a nearby street honours the memory of Carmen Amaya, the legendary dancer who was born there.

 Length: 415 metres

 Transport: Bus V21, V23, V27, H16, 59, 136; Metro L4 (Ciutadella & Bogatell)

 Services: Parking, accessible bathrooms and showers, support for the disabled, water fountains, lifeguard, police station, information point, volleyball court, playground, lockers, Barcelona WiFi, beverage vendors, and beach umbrella and lounge chair rental.